 Not long ago I've switched from virtualenvwrapper to self-made solution based on this idea by datagrok.
 It works pretty well for me and I'd like to share it here.

-The idea is to have a root directory ($HOME/_dev
+The idea is to have a root directory ($HOME/_dev in my case)

 for all projects and to have shell helper to easily jump into any project